-Then I started devising lesson plans, got them accredited by City & Guilds, achieved City & Guilds Training Centre status, and then started selling the training programmes to the care homes we dispensed for.
+Then I started devising lesson plans, got them accredited by City & Guilds, achieved City & Guilds Training Centre status, and then started selling the training programs to the care homes we dispensed for.

 The training was delivered face to face (mainly by me at first) and finally, marketed them to the entire UK sector, where I won several council contracts.

-I later developed and delivered new training programmes for Epilepsy Awareness & Buccal Administration, Managing Anaphylaxis in addition to the Safe Handling of Medicines for different care settings.
+I later developed and delivered new training programs for Epilepsy Awareness & Buccal Administration, Managing Anaphylaxis in addition to the Safe Handling of Medicines for different care settings.

 With a busy CPD program to follow, I now realised something about myself….
 I loved learning!
 As well as helping others learn.

 How did you get involved with Freelance Training?

-After 15 years in the pharmacy sector, my children now grown and flying the nest, my priorities in life changed.
+After 15 years in the pharmacy sector, my children are now grown and flying the nest, and my priorities in life changed.
 I decided I wanted to be FREE.

-Free to decide what to design and develop, to decide which customers to work with, to decide when and how I wanted to work.
+Free to decide what to design and develop, decide which customers to work with, to decide when and how I wanted to work.

 So, I set up my own business as a freelance training provider called Blue Diamond Training Ltd.